 What Does The K9 Unit Do?

 The Minneapolis Police Department’s K9 Unit has been serving the citizens of Minneapolis and the men and women of the police department since 1966.
-The Unit currently has 13 canine teams.
-The dogs used by the unit are primarily German Shepherds and are initially trained for suspect detection and apprehension.
+The K9 Unit currently has 17 canine teams.
+The dogs used by the unit are mostly German Shepherds and Belgian Malinoises.
+They are initially trained for suspect detection and apprehension.

 Many dogs receive training in narcotics and explosives detection.
 The selection process for our dogs is rigorous.
 We receive many calls from citizens who wish to donate dogs for police service but few dogs have the ability to do what the job demands.
 Purchasing police dogs is costly.
 All of the dogs live at home with their police partners and their families.